 - 2. Using at least 50% recycled or reused items (no furniture) to make one of the following items to be used inside the house.

 - a.
 Centerpiece for table

 - b.
 Planter

 - c.
 Room or desk organizer

 - d.
 Decorative accessory for the home (see definition)

 - e.
 Household item (see definition)

 - f.
-Wall hanging (3 x 2)
+Wall hanging $(3 \times 2)$

-- D. Completed Activity 2 Color wheel from the manual placed in the e-Record.
+- D. Completed Activity Include the painted color wheel from p.
+9 or 10 and the painted Color Activity #2 (mixed hues to create tints and shades) from page 15 in the Unit 1 manual placed in the e-Record.